 Three Key User Questions for Context

-Revisiting the issue of current issues surrounding user confusion when a message currently appears, the team devised three key questions a user subconsciously requires answers to in order to successfully understand and take action upon a message using their voice.
+Revisiting the issue of current issues surrounding user confusion when a message currently appears, the team devised three key questions a user subconsciously requires answers to to successfully understand and take action upon a message using their voice.

 Why am I being presented with this message?